For over 30 years, I spent the majority of my life indoors.

 But here’s the thing about hard things: they change us.
 As miserable as I was throughout that first long hike, I also felt alive and awake in a way that I have come to crave.

-And so “never again” soon became “well, maaaaybe one more time,” and in late September 2017 I will set out to hike the 800-mile Arizona Trail.
-Is this a good idea?
-Who knows.
-I guess we’ll find out!
+And so “never again” soon became “well, maaaaybe one more time,” and in late September 2017 I thru-hiked the 800-mile Arizona Trail.

 More about me